gunanehu/TeaAgentBookKeeping_1/README.md

 10.send e mail(email hardcoded for now)-done
-11.show trading view chart in a different activity -done 17.added trade list row to show PROFIT/LOSS amount with updated UI-done
+11.show trading view chart in a different activity -done 17.added trade list row to show PROFIT/LOSS amount with updated UI-done 18.added improvement/mistake note-done
+19.auto sign in (google)- done
+13. if quantity is not empty, means u got the entry and consider it as entered trade-done 15.Fetch trade list by stock name-done
+8. Planned SL amount edittext  - it should calculate and show show much quantity to trade based on SL price.
+  It should show SUGGESTED quantity text box-done

+4.calculate total logged time for the day-improgress 5.calculate total logged time for the week

 12. add in the trade note after entry and  before exit -
-13. if quantity is not empty, means u got the entry and consider it as entered trade
 13. include to entry traded value ( total buy/sell value)
-14. auto complete search type feature for searching stock from the stock list 15.Fetch trade list by stock name
+14. auto complete search type feature for searching stock from the stock list Fetch trade list by date
-Fetch trade list by date
 Fetch trade list by income type
 Fetch trade list by open/onTrade/exited/Loss/Profit